Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 The leading cause of delays in a webpage getting the user's browser is the codebase size.
 Resources on the user's computer are tasked to request and download the webpage and render it in the browser - the larger the site, the more resources required to access it.

-As you can see that big, flashy sites come at a cost.
+Those big flashy sites you know and love come at a cost.
 The more code to make a site fancy, the more resources your computer needs to render it on the page.
 It's a developer's job to balance out how a site is built regarding style and content.

 ### How to measure speed of a web page?